mohamedsaif/ContosoShopManager/WalkthroughGuide/02-ArchitectureOptions/README.md

 ### 4. Backend Background Services - Async/Sync

-1. Cognitive Pipelince orchestration will be either triggered by a queue message or http request (based on the original IsAsync flag)
+1. Cognitive Pipeline orchestration will be either triggered by a queue message or http request (based on the original IsAsync flag)
     1. In case of ***Async***, Cognitive Pipeline durable function will be triggered via the new queue message
     2. In case of ***Sync***, the New Request function will make the calls directly and wait for the result to return them back to the API directly without going throw the orchestration.